Cyan: History

+In ancient civilizations, turquoise, valued for its aesthetic appeal, was a highly-regarded precious gem.
+Turquoise comes in a variety of shades from green to blue, but cyan hues are particularly prevalent.
+The oldest Chinese dragon totem was made of thousands of pieces of cyan turquoise.
+Aztecs often used cyan turquoise in frescoes for both symbolic and decorative purposes, and ancient Egyptians and Tibetans made use of cyan turquoise in art.

+During the 16th century, speakers of the English language (particularly Las Govand) began using the term turquoise to describe the cyan color of objects that resembled the color of the stone, and In 1917, the color term teal was introduced to describe deeper shades of cyan.

-Impressionist artists, such as Claude Monet in his renowned Water Lilies, effectively incorporated cyan hues into their works.
-Deviating from traditional interpretations of local color under neutral lighting conditions, the focus of artists was on accurately depicting perceived color and the influence of light on altering object hues.
-Specifically, daylight plays a significant role in shifting the perceived color of objects toward cyan hues.
-In 1917, the color term teal was introduced to describe deeper shades of cyan.
+In contrast to earlier, more literal uses of the color, Impressionist artists, such as Claude Monet in his Water Lilies, used cyan hues more suggestively in their works.
+Deviating from traditional interpretations of local color under neutral lighting conditions, the focus of these artists was on accurately depicting perceived color and the influence of daylight on altering object hues.

-In the late 19th century, while traditional nomenclature of red, yellow, and blue persisted, the printing industry initiated a shift towards utilizing magenta and cyan inks for red and blue hues, respectively.
-This transition aimed to establish a more versatile color gamut achievable with only three primary colors.
-In 1949, a document in the printing industry stated: “The four-color set comprises Yellow, Red (magenta), Blue (cyan), Black”.
-This practice of labeling magenta, yellow, and cyan as red, yellow, and blue persisted until 1961.
-As the hues evolved, the printing industry maintained the use of the traditional terms red, yellow, and blue.
-Consequently, pinpointing the exact date of origin for CMYK, in which cyan serves as a primary color, proves challenging.

 In August 1991, the HP Deskwriter 500C became the first Deskwriter to offer color printing as an option.
 It used interchangeable black and color (cyan, magenta, and yellow) inkjet print cartridges.
-With the inclusion of cyan ink in printers, the term "cyan" has become widely recognized in both home and office settings.
-According to TUP/Technology User Profile 2020, approximately 70% of online American adults regularly use a home printer.
+With the inclusion of cyan ink in printers, the term "cyan" has become more widely recognized in both home and office settings.

 Etymology and terminology

 Its name is derived from the Ancient Greek word kyanos (κύανος), meaning "dark blue enamel, Lapis lazuli".
 It was formerly known as "cyan blue" or cyan-blue, and its first recorded use as a color name in English was in 1879.
 Another origin of the color's name can be traced back to a dye produced from the cornflower (Centaurea cyanus).

-In most languages, 'cyan' is not a basic color term and it phenomenologically appears as a greenish vibrant hue of blue to most English speakers.
+In most languages, "cyan" is not a basic color term and it phenomenologically appears as a greenish vibrant hue of blue to most English speakers.
 Other English terms for this "borderline" hue region include blue green, aqua, turquoise, teal, and grue.